-This prefix is used for an incoming, internal call of the available calling party ID if the call is directed to an ISDN user.
-If a line prefix is defined, this is placed in front of the whole telephone number.
+This prefix is added to the calling party ID, if available, for an incoming, internal call if the call is directed to an ISDN user.
+If a line prefix is defined, this is placed in front of the whole of the called number.